 \subsection{Safety Enforcement Spaces}

-In safe learning for robotic contact-rich tasks, a central consideration is where safety constraints are enforced within the control or learning pipeline.
-Safety can be realized at different levels of the robot’s architecture, from the physical interaction interface (task space), to the internal actuation system (joint space), and even at the policy decision layer.
+In the context of learning for contact-rich manipulation, safety is not only a monolithic concept but also is enforced hierarchically across the robot's control architecture.
+Constraints can be imposed at the level of physical interaction (task space), internal actuation (joint space), or within the decision-making abstraction (policy space).
 Each of these domains provides distinct opportunities and challenges for incorporating safety.
 Task-space enforcement directly regulates end-effector motion and contact forces with the environment, joint-space methods shape internal robot behavior to avoid unsafe configurations or torques, while policy-level mechanisms ensure that the agent’s decision-making respects safety constraints from the outset.
-This section categorizes and compares prior works based on the level at which safety is defined and enforced, highlighting dominant trends, common control strategies, and emerging hybrid approaches.
+This section categorizes existing literature based on these architectural levels, synthesizing the dominant control strategies and emerging hybrid paradigms.